shksa/Yeezy/readme.md

         - ex:- single-line input `5`.
 This program consists of a single statement, an expression statement with an integer          literal as it's expression.
     - **Prefix-expressions**
         - The first step to evaluating a prefix expression is to evaluate its operand and then use the result of this evaluation with the operator.
+    - **Infix-expressions**
+        - There are 8 infix operators in Monkey.
+They can be divided into 2 groups, one produces integer values the other produces boolean values